Arafat2198/Flutter-Task-Manager/README.md

 ## Task-Manager-Using-Flutter-
-Implementing a Useful Task-Manager using Flutter
-A Cross-Platform Mobile Application to learn about Flutter development We can Add, Remove and Mark Task's as Important
+A Cross-Platform Mobile Application to learn about Flutter development, We can Add, Remove and Mark Task's as Important

 ![ezgif com-resize](https://user-images.githubusercontent.com/54267475/90953091-3ab65580-e486-11ea-867d-37309e9228bd.jpg)